Updated on 3/8/2023

 A common trigger that many run into throughout recovery is being offered an alcoholic beverage.
 This situation is not only a danger to recovery but can also make it increasingly overwhelming to attend social events.
 Luckily, gathering refusal skills to turn down drinks can ease these pressures and allow you to feel more comfortable in your sobriety.

-The Importance of Utilizing Refusal Skills During Recovery
+The Importance of Utilizing Refusal Skills During Recovery from Alcoholism

 Simply put, refusal skills are strategies you can employ when you feel pressured to do something that could put you in harm’s way.
 Pertaining to addiction recovery, refusal skills help you prioritize your sobriety and ultimately prevent relapse.
 They encourage individuals to resist social peer pressures and make healthy decisions that align with their overall recovery goals.